Questions to Ask Your Property Surveyor

 A question often forgotten, is whether or not the property is well insulated.
 It’s important to find a home that can keep up with modern heating and energy requirements.
 Properties with little heat can be expensive in the long run, boosting your heating bills.
 Ensure that you find a surveyor who can thoroughly inspect the heating system and insulation.
 It may be an added service, but it's better to find out and will put your mind at ease.

 One of our final questions to ask your surveyor is whether or not there would be any reason that you’d find it difficult to acquire a mortgage for the property.
-Every survey includes a basic valuation and so the value of the mortgage will ultimately be the value of the property.
-However, there are some factors worth knowing that can discourage lenders.
+There are some factors worth knowing that can discourage some lenders.

-One example is if the property is timber-framed or has a thatched roof.
+Some examples are if the property is timber-framed, has a thatched roof, is non-traditional construction or has a mainly flat roof.
 These issues can make the process harder and so it’s best to get an expert opinion before continuing.
 There may also be a reluctance to lend if the property has been passed down a family for several generations with a low number of mortgages attached to it.